• Blog

 • »

-• SD vs. HD Video Resolutions and When to Use Each
+• What is SD Video Resolution and When to Use SD vs. HD

-SD vs. HD Video Resolutions and When to Use Each
+What is SD Video Resolution and When to Use SD vs. HD

 Whether you’re creating fun videos for your middle school classroom or mission-critical product demos for your business, there’s one question you can’t avoid: which video resolution is best?
 You might even be wondering, “What is SD vs. HD anyway?
 Does it even matter?”